Fania/magic/readme.md

 - [ ] couch sharedLengths reducer for all orders
 - [ ] couch remove shared lengths from index (not needed)
 - [ ] couch don't regen index on contribute - change _ids and sorting
+- [ ] reverse update sources from COUCH to LOCAL (for stuff added online but not via localhost)